-The first half begins with political conflicts and a hopeless situation for opposition party.
+The first half begins with political conflicts and a hopeless situation for the opposition party.
 This eventually leads to the dilemma of YSR to give up on politics.
 These elements added depth to the story by establishing the purpose of padayatra.
-However, showcasing the problems of public in the beginning could have made it effective.
+However, showcasing the problems of the public from the beginning could have made it effective.
 As the film progresses, they take the approach of showing one problem at a time and adding a solution through the manifesto.
-This seems like a propaganda at the expense of drama.
+This seems like propaganda at the expense of drama.
 Moreover, the film strives to show both ruling and opposition parties in a bad light.
-It takes two conflicting ideas that the public had a lot of problems and that they favoured ruling party.
+It takes two conflicting ideas that the public had a lot of problems and that they favored the ruling party.
 Many of these scenes are unnecessary and doesn’t add any value to the script.
 The interval sequence is good but it doesn’t help the story structure.

 Mammootty is terrific as Y. S. Rajasekhara Reddy.
-His powerful screen presence coupled with subtle acting takes film to the next level.
-The film goes against the regular commercial portrayal of lead character by showcasing him as the soft-spoken person throughout the film.
-Mammootty portrays heroism through his performance without the need of action scenes.
+His powerful screen presence coupled with subtle acting takes the film to the next level.
+The film goes against the regular commercial portrayal of the lead character by showcasing him as a soft-spoken person throughout the film.
+Mammootty portrays heroism through his performance without the need for action scenes.
 Rao Ramesh may not appear as a key character but his presence is felt throughout the film.
 His expressions perfectly carry the mood of the scenes.
 Jagapathi Babu is a good choice for the role of Raja Reddy.
 Anasuya Bharadwaj plays a brief role.
 She delivers a memorable performance.

 The script of Yatra is above average which develops over a simple line.
-The dialogues are terrific and convey message through simple expressions.
+The dialogues are terrific and convey the message through simple expressions.
 The production values are great.
 The producers spent lavishly to rope in prominent actors.
 The cinematography is an asset to the film.
 The music elevates the mood throughout the film.
 But the background score appears to be overdone during some scenes.
 The direction is superb.
 Mahi V. Raghav has a very good understanding of cinema and he made sure that Yatra lives up to the expectations.
 He can effortlessly pull off a commercial film.